The Terry Team Shares Spinning Tips & Recommendations for the Best Indoor Cycling Clothes – Updated for 2020

 I spin at Marketplace Fitness, in Burlington, VT.
 It’s not a hardcore spinning studio, but it’s a good price with good teachers.

 I like the moderate compression fabric of the Terry Holster Capri over the high compression of the Prima or Studio.
-The Holster’s comfy chamois helps to make the low quality saddles at the gym feel better, and I prefer the capri length because the gym is chilly in the winter.
+I prefer the capri length because the gym is chilly in the winter, and the Holster’s comfy chamois helps to make the low quality saddles at the gym feel better.

-- The great thing about spinning is that you can make it as hard or easy as you want, which makes it perfect for all fitness levels, and keeps it interesting year after year.
+- The great thing about spinning is that you can make it as hard or easy as you want.
+This makes it perfect for all fitness levels, and keeps it interesting year after year.

 - It also doesn’t require fancy gear but having a chamois is one upgrade I highly recommend.
 I never wore one until working at Terry and now I won’t go back.